badousuan/ffmpeg-xcode-project/README.md

 # ffmpeg_xcode
-a xcode project for ffmpeg break point debug, based on ffmpeg 3.4.1 this project is useful if you want to deep into ffmpeg source code.
+An Xcode project for ffmpeg break point debug, based on ffmpeg 3.4.1 this project is useful if you want to deep into ffmpeg source code.